21 Places in the Bay Area Where Kids Can See Animals - 510 Families

-If you have an animal-loving kid at home you’ll appreciate this list we’ve put together of places you can visit animals and creatures large and small in the East Bay and beyond.
+If you have an animal-loving kid at home, you’ll appreciate this list we’ve put together of places you can visit animals and creatures large and small in the East Bay and beyond.
 Little kids like little animals.
-We love having a membership to the zoo, but what about all the places where a toddler can get really up close and personal to animals for FREE?
+We love having a membership to the zoo, but what about all the places where a toddler can get really up close and personal to animals for FREE or cheap?

 Creepy crawling things abound at this reptile lovers’ nirvana.
 It’s best to come and browse on a weekday morning (open at 11 am).
 They have oodles of snakes and turtles, frogs and lizards, and so much more.
 Don’t miss Lemondrop, the 15-foot snake in the back right corner of the store!
 Pro tip: Make sure your little one knows what will or will not be coming home with you before you enter.
 Why we love the Vivarium for kids >>